axelvaldez/radical-companies/_posts/the-fiat-system-has-been-good/2024-12-10-007-the-fiat-system-has-been-good.markdown

  <p>But not in the US.
 The US fought a war instead between the old-fashioned slaver States and the new-fashioned slaver States.
 The new-fashioned States did not see it as slavery, and it was a step forward to the Fiat system.
 So efective that it has lasted to this day and will last longer, perhaps forever.</p>
  <p>The war came about because the Northern States and the Southern States were yelling at each other.
 The Northern Stats even called it <em>freedom</em> instead of <em>New, Improved Slavery</em>.
 Improved beause it applied to Africans <em>and</em> Europeans.
 You were a slave to your survival and that survival came in the form of low wages.</p>
  <p>And that is why I refer to jobs as slavery.</p>
  <p>Instead of slavery to one owner, you were made slave to your survival and Fiat owners &lsquo;helped&rsquo; by offering a job.
-Fiat did not care, so long as money accumulation happened.</p>
+Fiat did not care, so long as money accumulation happened no matter howmany owners held it.</p>
- <p>The employees themselves could try get rich, but they had to bring the owners of <em>capital</em> into the deal.
-It was another form of getting richer, this time through <em>entrepreneurs</em>.</p>
+ <p>The employees themselves could tried to get rich.
+But they had to bring the owners of <em>owners of capital</em> into the deal.
+It was new form of getting richer, this time through <em>entrepreneurs</em>.</p>

 <div style="margin-bottom:1in; font-family: American Typewriter, serif; ">
  <span style="float:left; ">